miltontony/wow/_posts/2015-06-10-virtualenv.md

 The purpose of a virtualenv and how it worked confused me at first, so I'm going to take a bit of time to explain what it is, what it does and how it works with [pip](https://pip.pypa.io/en/stable/).

 Basically, virtualenv allows you to have different versions of software and packages on your machine at the same time.
 Instead of messing about with root folders and installs, you can use virtualenv to create an isolated environment in which you can use that version.
 So say for example, we want a local version of Django (a web framework written in python), but we don't want a global version installed.
-(Assume Django is not installed on this machine) First we navigate to the directory we want to work in, and create our virtualenv using the following command:
+(Assume Django is not installed on this machine) First we navigate to the directory we want  to work in (in this case `test`), and create our virtualenv:

 {% highlight bash %}
+$ cd ~/test
 $ virtualenv ve

 {% endhighlight %}
 The `ve` is the name we've given our virtualenv.
-This could be anything, but our convention is to use `ve` and naming it something else will cause issues with the universalcore repos.
+This could be anything, but our convention is to use `ve` and naming it something else will cause issues with the Universalcore repos and probably most others as well.
 The examples below assume that this is what you have named it.
 After this command, you'll get something like this

 {% highlight bash %}